TheCodRatchet/TheCodRatchet/README.md

 My LinkedIn profile: (https://www.linkedin.com/in/daniels-breiers/)

 My 3 best Project currently:
-1. WeatherApp (Created a working weather app using https://www.weatherapi.com)
+1. WeatherApp (Created a working weather app showing data for 3 days and next 6 hours using https://www.weatherapi.com)
 2. TODO (Created a working TODO app together with register/login functions using Mysql database and CSV file saving)
 3. COVID19 (Created a table of COVID19 info about restricitions in Europe by countrys using data from CSV file)